Cusco, the Ancient Capital of the Incan Empire

+Wondering what to do in Cusco?
 The economy within the region of Cusco is mainly composed of mining and touristic activities.
+Ride horses through the city, taste the cultures cuisine and site see!
 The city of Cusco is one of the cities with major economic development in the Republic of Peru, the foreign inversion and the presence of the touristic activities makes Cusco, a city of the new world.

 The history of the Valley of Cusco began before the development of the Incan Culture, the presence of the pre-Incan cultures of Chanapata and Marcavalle were denominated.
 It was marked by an epoch within the intermediate horizon as it was on its late horizon that the presence of the Incan culture marked the beginning of great development in this region.

 The beginning of the Incan culture was a humble and poor one, it was basically composed by small houses and no more than 200 people.
 A legend states that two brothers founded this culture, but it was not until Century XIII, with the apparition of the great Incan Emperor Pachacuteq that the Incan culture reached its splendor.
 The expansion of the Incan Empire started in the city of Cusco and was expanded up to the northern regions of Pasto in the country of Colombia and to the southern parts of the Maule River in the country of Argentina.
 It also expanded east towards the Amazon jungle ending west near the Pacific Ocean.